maxlebedev/maleficer/README.md

     - currently the enemy move decision tree is one static thing. break up eventually
     - TargetInputEvent returns control to the player's Damage phase. otherwise enemies get a turn before player damage resolves
     - instead of a melee decision tree, we do melee damage via bump func
+    - Small Procs
+        * A proposed refactor where we have much more procs, many with guards
+        * each npc type, gets its own for example
+        * this would hopefully replace Phases and callbacks

 # TODO